andreihodoroaga/bomberman/README.md

 2. Use the joystick to move the player (the blinking dot) around the grid
 3. Place bombs by pressing the joystick
 4. Destroy all walls in the four rooms as fast as possible
-5. Fight for a place in the leaderboard :rocket:
+5. Fight for a place on the leaderboard :rocket:

 ## Components Used
 - Arduino Uno board